sujon0x1/nagad-payss/README.md

 ## Overview

 Welcome to the **Nagad Payment Screenshot Creator**!
 This tool allows users to create realistic Nagad payment screenshots for educational demonstrations or testing purposes.
-The design closely resembles the original Nagad app, creating an authentic look and feel. (only for Bangladesh 🇧🇩)
+The design closely resembles the original Nagad app, creating an authentic look and feel. **(Only for Bangladesh 🇧🇩)**

 > 🚨 **Note**: This project is not open-source but is freely accessible for use.